CESNET/dp3/docs/data_model.md

 ## Exemplary system

-In this chapter, we will illustrate details on an exemplary system.
+On this page, we will illustrate details on an exemplary system.
 Imagine you are developing data model for bus tracking system.
 You have to store these data:

 - **label**: Custom label for the bus set by administrator in web interface.